Pons keep

-Located in the heart of Charente-Maritimethe Pons keep is an emblematic monument to the region's rich and eventful history.
+Located in the heart of Charente-Maritimethe Pons keep is an iconic landmark that bears witness to the region’s rich and eventful history.
 Perched on a rocky promontory, it overlooks the Seugne valley and offers a breathtaking view of the medieval town of Pons.
-This site, steeped in history, is a must-see for lovers of heritage and medieval architecture.
+This historic site is a must-see for lovers of heritage and medieval architecture.

 Visit Pons keep was built in 1187 by Geoffroy III, Lord of Pons, on the ruins of a previous fortress destroyed by Richard the Lionheart in 1179.
 The latter had razed the castle to the ground following a revolt by his Saintonge vassals.
 The keep was rebuilt by Geoffroy III to reinforce the protection of the city, located at a strategic crossroads between Aquitaine and the kingdom of France.